 "And yet, though he had achieved such great works, he held that he had done nothing important because he had not cut through the Isthmus.
 For he regarded it as a really brilliant achievement to cut away the mainland to join two seas, and to contract lengths of sea into a voyage of twenty-six stades.
 This then he longed to do, but he never had the courage to ask the Emperor to grant him permission, lest he should be accused of grasping at an ambitious plan to which not even Nero had proved himself equal."

-In his final years he spent much of his time at the richly-appointed villas of his estates at Kifissia (now a wealthy suburb northeast of Athens) and Marathon, where he held dinner parties (symposia) with rich, influential friends and intellectuals, particularly fellow Sophists .
-He also had a villa in in Loukou, Arcadia, Peloponnese, where over 100 sculptures, several inscriptions, mosaics and other artworks have been discovered.
-Most of the artefacts are now in the Archaeological Museum of Astros, which has unfortunately been closed for many years.
+In his final years he spent much of his time at the richly-appointed villas of his estates at Marathon (Μαραθών), in east Attica, and Kifissia (Κηφισιά, today a wealthy suburb northeast of Athens), where he held dinner parties (symposia) with rich, influential friends and intellectuals, particularly fellow Sophists .
+He also had a villa in Loukou (ancient Eua, Εύα), Arcadia, Peloponnese, where over 100 sculptures, several inscriptions, mosaics and other artworks have been discovered.
+Most of the artefacts are now in the nearby Archaeological Museum of Astros, which has unfortunately been closed for many years.

-After the death of Annia Regilla, Atticus adopted three of his young male pupils, Achilles (Ἀχιλλεύς), Memnon (Mέμνων), an Ethiopian (see photo, right), and Polydeukes (Πολυδευκης), and he set up portraits of them in his villas.
+After the death of Annia Regilla, Atticus adopted three of his young male trophimoi (τρόφιμοι, pupils), also referred to as his foster sons, Achilles (Ἀχιλλεύς, Achilleus), Memnon (Μέμνων), an African ("an Ethiopian", see photo, right), and Polydeukion (Πολυδευκίων), also referred to as Polydeukes (Πολυδεύκης; sometimes spellt Polydeuces), and he set up portraits of them in his villas.

-Atticus himself was given an extravagant funeral at the Panathenaic Stadium in Athens, and his tomb, which still stands on the hill on the northeast side of the stadium, bears the inscription:
+Atticus himself was given an extravagant funeral in Athens, and the remains of his tomb still stand on the hill on the east side of the Panathenaic Stadium.

 Herodou Attikou Street

-(Οδός Ηρώδου Αττικού) in central Athens is named after him, and Regilles Street and Square
+(Οδός Ηρώδου Αττικού) in central Athens is named after Herodes Atticus, and Regilles Street and Square